vanyanv/Dicee-Challenge/README.md

 - [Resource 1](https://stackoverflow.com/questions/8996852/load-and-execute-order-of-scripts) - This helped me get a better understanding of when and where scripts should be used and how high or low they are in loading priority.
 - [Resource 2](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/alt) - Documentation on the use of alt text and the benefits of using it to help with accessibility.
 - [Resource 3](https://stackoverflow.com/questions/14/difference-between-math-floor-and-math-truncate) - To get a better understanding when to use math. functions.
+- [Resource 4](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute) - Using setAttribute and the documentation behind it.

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**